 - Ability to operate with hydrogen, helium and many other gaseous species provides versatility across multiple different application spaces

-Applications where this technology offers unique benefits include silicon on insulation (SOI) wafer fabrication, cleaving and layer transfer of III-V semiconductors, and materials modification, among others.
+This ion source technology offers unique benefits in many applications including silicon on insulation (SOI) wafer fabrication, cleaving and layer transfer of III-V semiconductors, and materials modification, among others.
 For more information about performance characteristics of ion implanters utilizing the Phoenix ion source technology, please contact our President, Dr. Evan Sengbusch.